Tide Pods

 Tide Pods (stylized Tide PODS) are a line of laundry detergent pods from Procter & Gamble under the Tide brand.
-The pods gained notoriety starting in 2017 when social media sites began to show people intentionally eating them.

 History

-Procter & Gamble originally created laundry pods when they launched Salvo powder detergent tablets, later disappearing from the market in 1978.

-In 2012, Procter & Gamble launched Tide Pods.
+Procter & Gamble originally created laundry pods when they launched Salvo powder detergent tablets in 1960, which later disappeared from the market in 1978.
+In 2000, Proctor and Gamble released Tide Tabs tablets which were filled with powder detergent.
+Tide Tabs had a tendency to not dissolve completely and worked only in hot water, which led to the product being discontinued in 2002.

+Development of Tide Pods began in 2004 and reportedly involved over 75 employees and 450 packaging and design sketches.
+The film in Tide Pods is a polyvinyl alcohol film developed by MonoSol which is intended to dissolve in any temperature water.
+The pod detergent is also 10 percent water by volume compared to liquid Tide detergent which is 50 percent water by volume.
+This was done to prevent the pod from melting from having high water volume.
+Tide Pods have three chambers, which contain a cleanser, brightener, and fabric softener.
+The chambers are used to keep each part separated until the pod dissolves in water.

+In 2012, Procter & Gamble launched Tide Pods with a $150 million ad campaign which included a television ad at the 84th Academy Awards.
+The product was very successful in its first year following its launch, with sales of around $500 million in North America, and a 75% market share in the single-dose laundry packet market.

 Consumption

-Concern has been raised over children accidentally consuming Tide Pods, as its appearance and packaging design can have the same appeal to a child as hard candy with patterned designs, and as Tide Pods are inedible despite tasting like coriander to some people, it is dangerous.
+Concern has been raised over children and elderly people with dementia accidentally consuming Tide Pods, as its appearance and packaging design can have the same appeal to a child as hard candy with patterned designs, and be confused as such.

 In 2012, in response to a child swallowing Tide Pods, Procter & Gamble said they would make this product more difficult to open by adding a double latch to the lid, and have also re-focused their advertising to make clear the product should be out of a child's reach at all times.
 The packaging was also changed to an opaque orange rather than the original clear plastic gumball machine-type presentation to make them look less enticing.

 Ingestion of pods can lead to death in some cases.